Keyboard shortcuts

 • Ruby (Gemfile, .gemspec files)

-• Generic projects (changelog and tagging only - no version file updates)
+• Generic projects (custom version file patterns)

-πŸ“ Smart Changelog Generation
+📝 Smart Changelog Generation

 Inspired by git-cliff, automatically generates beautiful changelogs from your commit history with conventional commit support.

-🏒 Monorepo Ready
+🏢 Monorepo Ready

 Handle multiple independently-versioned packages within a single repository with per-package configuration and release cycles.